 Inside the macerator hose reel utility compartment is a water hose connector for the "black tank flush."
 To use, hook up a garden hose and turn it on.
 Within the tank, a head with multiple holes will spray the interior surface of the tank.
 Once the tank is about half full, turn the garden hose off and flush the water from the tank using the macerator pump.
 The gate valve should be closed for the first couple of minutes, and then opened to let the water out in a rush.
 Repeat as needed.
-It is recommended the tank flush be used on a regular basis or the holes on the spray head may become clogged.
+It is recommended the tank flush be used every time the black tank is emptied or the holes on the spray head may become clogged.